 Please bring your camera and laptop.

-Stephanie Kloss, born in Karlsruhe.
-She lives and works as a visual artist in Berlin.
-She studied Architecture at the Berlin Technical University (diploma), and Media Art at Karlsruhe University of Art and Design under Marie-Jo Lafontaine and Günther Förg, as well as Photography under Thomas Struth and Candida Höfer.
+Stephanie Kloss, born in Karlsruhe, lives and works as a visual artist in Berlin.
+She studied Architecture at the Berlin Technical University, and Media Art at Karlsruhe University of Art and Design under Marie-Jo Lafontaine and Günther Förg, as well as Photography under Thomas Struth and Candida Höfer.
 Stephanie Kloss’s photographic works deal with sociological, political, and spatial phenomena.
-In her recent works, the subject of power is the central part.
-She had many solo and was part of numerous group exhibitions.
-Along with her artistic work, she teaches extracurricular studies at University of the Arts Berlin (UdK) and the Berlin Summer University of the Arts, curates shows such as Erotica or Pissing in a River.
-Again!
-(Kunstraum Kreuzberg), and writes articles for various art magazines.
+She had many solo exhibitions and was part of numerous group exhibitions as well.
+Along with her artistic work, she teaches extracurricular studies at Berlin University of the Arts (UdK) and the Berlin Summer University of the Arts, curates shows and writes articles for various art magazines.